dynamsoft-docs/camera-enhancer-docs-mobile/programming/android/auxiliary-api/dceframe.md

 ## getImageData

-Get the pixel data of the `DCEFrame` image.
+Get the pixel data of the image.

 ```java
 byte[] getImageData()